warsurge/homework-6/README.md

 THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

+## What I Did

+* I started out with the html layout so that way it would be easier for my jquery to link up.
+* I then sstarted to add some css to sytle the page.
+* I then started working on getting the weather API to link up so that I could get the weather information.
+* I then realized that the forecast would need a different website so I created a function for it as well.
+* After some trial and error I was able to figure out how to get the uv-index to work.
+* I was able to get the results for the 5 day forcast on the page.
+* The final piece I worked on was the local storage.
+I was able to set things in and pull them out but was not able to make them in list form.